 Likewise, for employees living in the State of Pennsylvania, or the city of Philadelphia, there are additional protections for employees and job applicants.

-If you feel you have suffered discrimination on the job or at your college campus, contact one of our Philadelphia sexual harassment attorneys at the Derek Smith Law Group, PLLC today for a free consultation.
+If you feel you have suffered discrimination on the job or at your college campus, contact our sexual harassment attorneys at the Derek Smith Law Group, PLLC today for a free consultation.
 Our attorneys have years of experience litigating claims of gender discrimination.
 Working together with our New York City sexual harassment attorneys, we have recovered millions on behalf of our clients.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your gender, please give our attorneys a call us at (800) 807-2209 for your free consultation.